ylpitseleh/BOJ-Algorithm/README.md

 # BOJ_Algorithm

 <!-- At least 2 hours of algorithm problem solving a day -->
-Solve algorithmic problems of at least 2 hours per day
+Solve algorithm problems for at least 2 hours per day

 ✅ : Yoolee ☑️ : Hmin